-The PHA will provide a selection preference when required by the regulation (e.g., eligible in-place families, elderly families or units with supportive services, or mobility impaired persons for accessible units).
+The PHACOC - will provide a selection preference when required by the regulation (e.g., eligible in-place families, elderly families or units with supportive services, or mobility impaired persons for accessible units).
 The PHA will not offer any additional preferences for the PBV program or for particular PBV projects or units.
+PBV waiting lists will be subject to the same preferences as outlined in Chapter 4.